Anish407/AspnetCoreMsDocs.Learn/AspnetCoreMsDocs.Learn/StartupFilters/startupfilters.md

 To create a pipeline of Configure methods.
 IStartupFilter.Configure can set a middleware to run before or after middleware added by libraries.
 IStartupFilter implements Configure, which receives and returns an Action<IApplicationBuilder>.
 An IApplicationBuilder defines a class to configure an app's request pipeline.
 For more information, see Create a middleware pipeline with IApplicationBuilder.

 Each IStartupFilter can add one or more middlewares in the request pipeline.
 The filters are invoked in the order they were added to the service container.
-Filters may add middleware before or after passing control to the next filter, thus they append to the beginning or end of the app pipeline.
+Filters may add middleware before or after passing control to the next filter, thus they append to the beginning or end of the app pipeline..

 <h2>Points to remember</h2>
 <ul>